 Food handlers in Mississauga, Ontario often experience a dilemma between choosing to take or not to take food safety training.
 The bottom line is this – if you work in food service, get food safety training.
 Health departments all over the Ontario province emphasize the importance of food safety in establishments that handle food, whether or not the food is served for free or sold with a price.
-Mississauga First Aid has food handler training programs available all week, through the year – sign up for one today!
+Food Safety Training in Mississauga has food handler training programs available all week, through the year – sign up for one today!

 Technically speaking, food handlers in Mississauga are not required by law to get a food safety license or training certificate.
 By-law 78-2010 (amended twice in 2008 and 2010) governs medium and high-risk food establishments, requiring them to have a certified staff member present in the facility at all times food is being handled.
 There is no specific number of staff members who have to be trained – this is decided by the health inspector in charge of licensing the facility to operate.